Steve Jobs: Death

 California Governor Jerry Brown declared Sunday, October 16, 2011, to be "Steve Jobs Day".
 On that day, an invitation-only memorial was held at Stanford University.
 Those in attendance included Apple and other tech company executives, members of the media, celebrities, politicians, and family and close friends of Jobs.
 Bono, Yo-Yo Ma, and Joan Baez performed at the service, which lasted longer than an hour.
-The service was highly secured, with guards at all of the university's gates, and a helicopter overhead from an area news station.
-Each attendee was given a small brown box as a "farewell gift" from Jobs, containing a copy of the Autobiography of a Yogi by Paramahansa Yogananda.
+There was high security with guards at all of the university's gates, and a helicopter overhead from an area news station.
+Each attendee was given a small brown box as a "farewell gift" from Jobs, containing a copy of the Autobiography of a Yogi (1946) by Paramahansa Yogananda.

-Childhood friend and fellow Apple co-founder Steve Wozniak, former owner of what would become Pixar, George Lucas, former rival, Microsoft co-founder Bill Gates, and President Barack Obama all offered statements in response to his death.
+Childhood friend and fellow Apple co-founder Steve Wozniak, former owner of what would become Pixar, George Lucas, his competitor Microsoft co-founder Bill Gates, and President Barack Obama all made statements in response to his death.
 At his request, Jobs was buried in an unmarked grave at Alta Mesa Memorial Park, the only nonsectarian cemetery in Palo Alto.